WHS-PRO-015 Field Trip Procedure

 - Ensure the Field Trip Leader is competent to manage the field trip;

-- Escalate the field trips with risk assessments residual risk rating of high to the relevant Deputy Vice Chancellor or an Officer of the University nominated by the DVC for additional approval.
+- Escalate the field trips with risk assessments residual risk rating of high to the relevant Dean / Director for additional approval.

 The Field Trip Leader is responsible for: